 Topographic Maps and Resources

-Topographic maps are filed alphabetically by name in the map cases in the Reference Room.
+Topographic maps are filed alphabetically by name in the map cases in the basement.
 In the finding lists above map names followed by “(Tom Green)” are filed separately in the “Tom Green County Topographic Maps” drawer.
 Second copies of the Tom Green County maps may be found with the main map collection.
 The Tom Green maps are cataloged and appear in RamCat.
 Maps for many surrounding counties have also been cataloged.
 A search in RamCat for the subject Texas—Maps, Topographic will retrieve a complete list of those maps which have been cataloged at this time.
-Ask the Reference Librarian or Government Documents Librarian for assistance.
+For assistance: ask a librarian at the Research Assistance Desk.

 The web sites listed below either will aid in finding topographic map quadrangle names or in obtaining topographic maps online.
 Several sites provide a seamless method of viewing quadrangles.
 One site offers a glimpse into the future of mapping made possible by the data obtained by a NASA shuttle mission in 2000.